 Pregnant ladies and mothers who are breastfeeding should avoid the use of the drug so as to avoid any complications during pregnancy or lactation.

-Consult your doctor and get your medical diet checked with him before consuming acid reducers for a long time, as they may react adversely with drugs mentioned below.
-Please note that this list is not a complete one, and is intended for reference purpose only.
+Consult your doctor and get your medical diet checked with him before consuming acid reducers for a long time, as they may react adversely with the drugs mentioned below.
+Please note that this list is not a complete one, and is intended for reference purposes only.
 Check with your healthcare provider if you are eligible to take acid reducers.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 Some products need stomach acid so that the body can absorb them properly.
 Acid reducers decrease stomach acid, so it may change how well these products work.
 Some affected products include atazanavir, dasatinib, delavirdine, azole antifungals (such as itraconazole, ketoconazole), pazopanib, among others.
 Do not fuse acid reducers with drugs like cimetidine, famotidine, and nizatidine.